majin-land/auster/README.md

 for NodeJS server you can test with these links to check if it work
 1. http://localhost:4010/public/time will return server time
 1. http://localhost:4010/public/hello/majin will return 'Hello, Majin!'

+in seed data, we have added one user for testing, login with
+username: user@email.com
+password: password